eper-io/tig/readme.md

 ## Synchronization

 We rely on file system level synchronization such as O_EXCL.
-We do not use processor test and set (TAS) or (XCHG) considered expensive for memory buses on shared cores.
+We do not use processor test and set (TAS) or (XCHG) instructions considered expensive for memory buses on shared cores.
-Setting a variable only, if it was not set is good enough for synchronization w/ retry for most use cases such as creating a mutex/semaphore for lambda function runs.
+Setting a variable only, if it was not set is good enough for synchronization most use cases such as creating a mutex/semaphore for lambda function runs.

 The following call will only return the path, if we successfully set the specified file used as an exclusive slot.
 It will return empty, if it is used.
+We should retry or choose another key.

 ```
 echo 123 | curl -X 'PUT' --data-binary @- 'http://127.0.0.1/7574284e16a554088122dcd49e69f96061965d7c599f834393b563fb31854c7f.tig?setifnot=1'
 ```

 The following call will append to the file using file system level synchronization just like `>>log.txt`.
 This helps with logs and traces.
-Use a random hash path for proper behavior.
+Use a random key path for proper behavior.

 ```
 echo We added one more file. | curl -X 'PUT' --data-binary @- 'http://127.0.0.1/7574284e16a554088122dcd49e69f96061965d7c599f834393b563fb31854c7f.tig?append=1'